NextCenturyCorporation/itm-evaluation-client/README.md

  Run `itm_minimal_runner.py` in the root directory:

 ```
-usage: itm_minimal_runner.py [-h] --adm_name ADM_NAME [--session [session_type [scenario_count ...]]] [--eval] [--kdma_training] [--scenario SCENARIO_ID]
+usage: itm_minimal_runner.py [-h] --adm_name ADM_NAME [--adm_profile ADM_PROFILE] [--session [session_type [scenario_count ...]]]
+                             [--eval] [--kdma_training] [--scenario SCENARIO_ID]

 Runs ADM scenarios.

 options:
   -h, --help                 Show this help message and exit
   --adm_name ADM_NAME        Specify the ADM name
-  --session [session_type [scenario_count ...]]
+  --adm_profile ADM_PROFILE  Specify the ADM profile in terms of its alignment strategy  --session [session_type [scenario_count ...]]
                              Specify session type and scenario count.
 Session type can be test, adept, or soartech.
 If you want to run through all available scenarios without repeating do not use the scenario_count argument
   --eval                     Run an evaluation session.
 Supercedes --session and is the default if nothing is specified.
   --kdma_training            Put the server in training mode in which it shows the kdma association for each action choice.
                              Not supported in eval sessions.
   --scenario SCENARIO_ID     Runs only the specified scenario.
 Incompatible with scenario_count and --eval.
 ```

 ### Running the Human input simulator